karote00/handoff/README.md

-# Handoff 🤝
+# Handoff AI 🤝

 **AI collaboration framework for persistent project knowledge and smooth handoffs**

-Handoff eliminates the need to re-explain your codebase to AI assistants every time.
+Handoff AI eliminates the need to re-explain your codebase to AI assistants every time.
 It creates a persistent knowledge base that enables consistent, intelligent AI collaboration across team members and sessions.

 ## The Problem